Support and Resources

 Boys receive a comprehensive end of term report from each of their Masters, their Tutor and their House Master, as well as a briefer half termly report with effort and achievement grades.
 Once a year, we invite parents to the School to discuss their son's progress with the Masters who teach him and, when appropriate, future subject choices.
 Beyond this formal reporting cycle, parents may correspond with their son's House Master at any time during the School year.

 Each boy is taught study skills, primarily by his Tutor and subject departments.
 Our approach to teaching how to learn is personalised and subject-specific; boys studying a language, for example, are taught techniques for learning vocabulary, while in the humanities they cover how to structure essays.
 As Fifth Form boys approach their GCSE examinations, they are given further advice on revision and technique, and some are nominated for a one-day seminar on the art of learning.

 English as an Additional Language

-In order to manage the academic and social demands of life at Harrow, boys must be fairly fluent in the English language.
+In order to manage the academic and social demands of life at Harrow, boys are required to be fairly fluent in English language.
 Screening for EAL occurs at Common Entrance and, when a boy reaches Harrow, in his English lessons and through dedicated EAL tests.
-In those cases where a boy needs extra support, teaching is provided by specialist EAL teachers working in the Learning Skills department.
+In those cases where a boy needs extra support, teaching can be provided by specialist EAL teachers working within the Learning Skills department.